pitulujan/proyecto/README.md

 To run the application `python proyecto.py`

-User : Test
+User : Admin

-Password : test
+Password : admin

 Note : The application is being desing to run on mobile devices, we still need to fix the views for a more friendly experience on large screens.